igraph/igraph/INSTALL.WINDOWS.md

 # Compilation using MSVC

 Compilation using MSVC is primarily necessary for use with Python.
-Note that different versions of Python require different versions of MSVC, see the Python [website](https://wiki.python.org/moin/WindowsCompilers) for more details.
+Note that different versions of Python require different versions of MSVC.
+See [the Python website](https://wiki.python.org/moin/WindowsCompilers) for more details.

 The provided project file is still provided in an older MSVC format.
 To use it with more recent versions of MSVC, you will have to upgrade the project file.
 This can be done in various ways.
-If you dispose of the full Microsoft Visual Studio, you can simply open the project file in the Visual Studio IDE.
+If you have the full Microsoft Visual Studio, you can simply open the project file in the Visual Studio IDE.
 It will ask you to convert it to a modern format, and you should be able to compile it.

-If you do not have the full Microsoft Visual Studio, but only the standalone tools (as indicated on the Python [website](https://wiki.python.org/moin/WindowsCompilers)), you should follow a slightly different route.
+If you do not have the full Microsoft Visual Studio, but only the standalone tools (as indicated on [the Python website](https://wiki.python.org/moin/WindowsCompilers)), you should follow a slightly different route.
 In that case, open the "Developer Command Prompt", and depending on your version of MSVC, you should do the following

 MSVC  9.0
 ```